 BPMN Parallel Multiple Event

-The BPMN Parallel Multiple Event article provides a detailed explanation of the parallel multiple event element, including the BPMN notation, an example diagram and guidelines.
+The BPMN Parallel Multiple Event article provides a detailed explanation of the parallel multiple event BPMN element, including the definition, notation, rules, guidelines and examples.

 BPMN Notation

-The BPMN specification defines the Parallel Multiple Event element using the following description and notation:
+The BPMN specification defines the different types of Parallel Multiple Event elements using the following description and notation:

 Catching EventsThrowing Events